mlk5060/modellers_testing_framework/README.md

 ### Lisp

-Use Quicklisp: `(ql:quickload "modellers-testing-framework)`
+Use Quicklisp:

+  - Download lisp/modellers-testing-framework to quicklisp/local-projects
+  - `(ql:quickload "modellers-testing-framework")`

-or download "modellers-testing-framework.lisp" and include into project.
+or download the file "modellers-testing-framework.lisp" and include into project.

 ## License